Music Links Glossary Homepage

 He was a determined person to extract the best from every worthy source.
 His stylistic development was determined by those whose music he came across.
 The first composers he got to know were Froberger, Pachelbel and Kerll during his stay in his brother Johann Christoph's house in Ohrdurf (1695-1700).
 The composer Froberger had traveled a lot and integrated various national styles in his keyboard suites whereas Kerll was a contrapuntist of distinction.
 In Luneburg (1700-1702/3), he met G. Bohm who had a famous repertory of Italian music.
 In the same period, he traveled to Hamburg (Reinken, Keiser and Lubeck) and Celle.
 The Duke of Celle had been to the famous court of Louis XIV and transferred French string players to Celle.
 Again, without traveling abroad, Bach was able to come across the French Baroque music.
 In his short stay in Weimar (1703), he was a violinist in the court of Prince Johann Ernst who was a transcriber of Italian music.
 (When he later had a post in Weimar in 1713, the Prince had acquired Vivaldi's [Op.3] concertos published in Amsterdam in 1711.)
 During his Arnstadt years (1703-7), he traveled to Lubeck to hear Buxtehude.
 Buxtehude had been a pupil of Italian Frescobaldi.
 At this period, his predecessor in Leipzig Johann Kuhnau (1660-1722) published programmatic multi-movement keyboard sonatas which used romantic harmony and the French style brise.
 These sonatas exhibit elements of French, Italian and German styles.
 These pieces may have inspired Bach to write the Capriccio for harpsichord (BWV992) on the departure of his brother Jacob.
 At an unknown period in his life, Bach came under the influence of JCF Fisher who had transferred the French orchestral ballet suit idiom to the keyboard.
 In Weimar (1708-17), the organist of the town church (who was also his cousin) had an interest in arranging Italian organ music.
 The combined effects of these interactions were the fusion of national styles of the late Baroque period in Bach's music.
 For example, his unaccompanied solo violin sonatas are in Corelli's sonata da chiesa type (slow-fast-slow-fast plan), the violin partitas and unaccompanied cello suites are in the French suit model.

 In concertos, combination of French and Italian styles can easily be seen.
 Unlike Handel, Bach absorbed foreign influences without traveling abroad.
 For example, the Brandenburg concertos are in the Italianate-Vivaldian style with German preference for several wind instruments together.
-The first one is French suit-based, and the fifth one is almost an Harpsichord concerto (the favorite French instrument of the time).
+The first one is French suit-based, and the fifth one is almost a Harpsichord concerto (the favorite French instrument of the time).
 Brandenburg concerto No. 4, on the other hand, is considered to be a Violin concerto in Italian style.
 As early as 1715, he had written an Italian style ritornello movement (Cantata No. 31; first movement) and a French overture (Cantata 61; in 1714).
-Also plenty of organ music in German style was written in Weimar years (1708-1717).
+Also, plenty of organ music in German style was written in Weimar years (1708-1717).

 Bach writes for human voices in instrumental idioms (for example, the jagged tenor line in the Kyrie of Mass in B minor).
-He likes musical symbolism, symmetry and mathematical relationships in his music, and is fond of modulating to the subdominant.
+He likes musical symbolism, symmetry, and mathematical relationships in his music, and is fond of modulating to the subdominant.
 Bach's music is more expressive than abstract, and when he chooses to tell a story (as in St. Matthew's Passion) the result is impressive.
-He is a master of counterpoint.
+He is an expert in counterpoint.
 His work represents the climax of the later contrapuntal style, of which the fugue was the most definite expression.
 The ultimate expression of his contrapuntal genius is The Musical Offering (1747).
 He wrote a lot of sacred vocal music but no opera.
 Some of his cantatas (like the Peasant) strongly suggest that he could have written comique operas if he had to.
 He wrote nothing for public entertainment, his instrumental music is for private court entertainment.
 In his concertos, he follows the Vivaldian structure leading to the three-movement classical concerto style.
 The main difference from Vivaldi is that he emphasizes woodwind instruments as a North German tradition.
-Also the texture of his concertos is fuller and more contrapuntal than Vivaldi's.
+Also, the texture of his concertos is fuller and more contrapuntal than Vivaldi's.
 Even in his sonatas or suites for solo violin and cello (with no accompanying part), one does not feel that the texture is thin.
-He had a similar interest to various instruments like Vivaldi but he was more interested in their combinations (as in the Brandenburgs).
+He had a similar interest to various instruments like Vivaldi, but he was more interested in their combinations (as in the Brandenburgs).
 Compared to Handel who followed the Corellian style in Baroque concerto, Bach makes use of the ritornello structure more and uses wind instruments more.
 In chorales, he made extensive use of chromaticism and dissonance to emphasize emotional significance of words.
 A typical Bach melody in slow movements on a ground bass is highly elaborate and rococo: frequent groups of demisemiquavers, a lot of mordents, appoggiaturas, subservient to no metrical pattern, but pausing to cadence only.
 From diverse stylistic elements of Baroque music, he created an individual style.
-His style is the result of his technical competence, intellectual concentration, musical imagination and emotional sensitivity.
+His style is the result of his technical competence, intellectual concentration, musical imagination, and emotional sensitivity.

 Bach vs Handel